Dindga McCannon

-Dindga McCannon (born July 31, 1947) is an African-American artist born and raised in New York city.
-She has had a multifaceted career, as she is a fiber artist, muralist, teacher, author, and illustrator.
-McCannon co-founded the collective Where We At, a collective of Black women artists in 1971.
+Dindga McCannon (born July 31, 1947) is an African-American artist born and raised in New York City.
+She has had a multifaceted career as a fiber artist, muralist, teacher, author, and illustrator.
+McCannon co‑founded Where We At, a collective of Black women artists, in 1971.

 Early life and education

 Born in Roosevelt Island and raised in Harlem, McCannon was inspired to become an artist at the age of 10.
 She was an only child raised by her mother Lottie Kilgo Porter, grandmother Hattie Kilgo, and stepfather Albert Porter.
 After her grandmother died in 1960, McCannon and her family moved into The Bronx.

 Showing a passion to become an artist from a young age, Dindga McCannon was accepted into the High School of Fashion Industries and High School of Art and Design.
 However, her mother did not allow her to attend either high school out of fear of her not having a stable career in the future.
 Around 1961, she attended the Fashion Institute for Technology or FIT for high school, in the first class of African American students allowed into fashion design, not just factory tech study.
 She ultimately left due to lack of support; after one poor midterm grade, she was tracked into all-sewing classes.
 McCannon then transferred to the High School of Commerce, where she graduated in 1964.
 She had no arts education there, although an English teacher encouraged her to illustrate her book reports.
 Shortly after she left the school, it was torn down to make room for the construction of the Lincoln Center.

 After graduation, McCannon volunteered with the American Red Cross, where she worked at Harlem schools not far from where she grew up and was living.
 The director, James White, noticed her art talent and asked her to teach art as part of her volunteering, and told her about an art show in the projects on 129th Street.
 There, she met and joined the arts collective called The Twentieth Century Art Creators.
 There was eventually a split in this group, and she joined the branch that became the Weusi Artist Collective.
 She briefly attended City College for two years, but dropped out due to the fact that she began to learn more through the artist group she became a part of.